wxbty/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-studio/README.md

-# 🦜🕸️ LangGraph4j Studio
+# 🦜🕸️ SpringAiGraph Studio

-An **embed playground webapp** that runs a Langgraph4j workflow in visual way.
+An **embed playground webapp** that runs a SpringAiGraph workflow in visual way.